oprypin/crsfml/docs/tutorials/graphics/shader.md

 ### Vertex shader

-SFML has a fixed vertex format which is described by the [Vertex]({{book.api}}/Vertex.html) structure.
+SFML has a fixed vertex format which is described by the [SF::Vertex][] structure.
 A SFML vertex contains a 2D position, a color, and 2D texture coordinates.
 This is the exact input that you will get in the vertex shader, stored in the built-in `gl_Vertex`, `gl_Color` and `gl_MultiTexCoord0` variables (you don't need to declare them).

 ```glsl
 void main()